fabitosh/fabitosh.github.io/projects/configuration-synchronization.md

 ---
-btime: null
+btime: 2025-10-19 23:58
 layout: note.njk
-mtime: 2025-10-19 23:58
+mtime: null
-permalink: notes/{{ page.fileSlug }}/index.html
+permalink: projects/{{ page.fileSlug }}/index.html
-status: draft
+status: never finished
-tags:
-- tech/devops
-- tech/website/hosted
-title: Configuration Synchronization.Md
+title: Configuration Synchronization using chezmoi
 ---
 ## Configuration Synchronization

 I would like to be efficient and "home" on any machine within a few minutes.
 Setting up a new computer gets more annoying the more extensive and customized your toolchain is.

-In this article I aim to relieve the pain of having to remember (!) and re-install:
+On this page I aim to relieve the pain of having to remember (!) and re-install:
 - Configurations and preferences that can be stored in text
 - Terminal Packages
 - GUI applications

 Even better, we aim to synchronize those settings across multiple operating systems.

-In my case I have [WSL](https://ubuntu.com/desktop/wsl) at work and use Mac OS at home.
+At work I have a Windows machine, at home a Mac.
+I am using [WSL](https://ubuntu.com/desktop/wsl) for my development tasks at work.
+All GUI applications running natively on Windows.
 I would like to have similar workflows on both machines.

 ### Text-Based Configurations
 The scope of configurations is limited to program settings, that can be saved in a plain text file.
 Fortunately this will encompass many developer tools.
 Those text configurations usually start with a dot in their name (`.zshrc`, `.gitconfig`, `.vimrc` etc.) and are thus commonly named **dotfiles**.